By Hara Estroff Marano, published on March 1, 2004 - last reviewed on June 9, 2016

 Compliments are little gifts of love.
 They are not asked for or demanded.
 They tell a person they are worthy of notice.
 They are powerful gifts.
 But compliments work only if they are sincere reflections of what we think and if they are given freely and not coerced.
 Compliments backfire if they are not genuine.
 And faux flattery is usually highly transparent.
 A false compliment makes the speaker untrustworthy; it raises suspicions about motives.
 And that can undermine a whole relationship.

 The art of the compliment is not only a powerful social skill; it is one of the most fundamental.
 You don't need to be an expert to do it well.
 You just need to be genuine.
 Compliments are in fact one of the finest tools for acquiring more social skills, because the returns are great and immediate.
 They escalate the atmosphere of positivity and become social lubricants, fostering the flow of conversation and advancing communication by enhancing receptivity.

 Because compliments make the world a better place, everyone needs to learn how to compliment.
 For starters, they must be genuine.
 The more specific they are, the better.
 "The way you handled that question at the meeting was brilliant.
 You really refocused the discussion onto our plans."

 Compliments work best when they are forthright and not incidental.
 So you need to clear a little space for a compliment and deliver the praise as a statement.
-Compliments on appearance are fabulous for making people feel good a helps put people at ease.
-But they don't work in situation where appearance isn't an issue.
+Compliments on appearance are fabulous for making people feel good and help put people at ease.
+But they don't work in situations where appearance isn't an issue.
 Telling a colleague she looks fabulous is always good, except in a meeting about strategic planning or anything else.